 Two years ago we moved into a whole new house.
 A house with 2,000 less finished square feet than our previous house.
-Our plan was for a new beginning, a fresh start and a more simpler way of living.
+Our plan was for a new beginning, a fresh start and a simpler way of living.
 We never could have imagined the big time changes that were about to take place in our home and in our lives.
 In the midst of this massive minimalist movement, a lot of people are asking themselves, “Is it worth it?”
 “Will I regret it?”
-These are thoughts I can’t even pretend like I had.
+These are the thoughts I know I had.
 I craved a downsized life, but, was it worth it?
-Do I regret it?
+Do we regret it?
 Let’s talk downsized and how our family of 5 is doing after 2 years.

 When my husband and I talked about our dream home, we envisioned many things, like a log house, old farm plantation house, your typical suburban house, etc. The idea to downsize your home never came to mind.
 In fact, it is only due to a stepping stone in our plan of building our dream home that we ended up living in a 600 square foot shop apartment.
 Our previous home was just over 1,400 square feet; perfect for raising a few children, one day.

 I will be honest.
 Downsizing seemed like the WORST idea!
 I fought and fought for a different plan, but when we put pen to paper, it was the best option for us.
 It took us two months to build our shop and add our apartment into it.
 I dreaded the day we moved into it, because I knew it meant I really had to downsize our things.
 I had already began that process, but a lot more had to go for us to fit into our new home.

 It was not until I finished decluttering all of the excess we owned that I saw the value in downsizing.
 The eye opening process of recognizing what was actually excess and causing a lot of unnecessary stress in our lives was unfathomable!
 It took several months to declutter it all, but for the first time in my life, I felt free!
 The burden of our possessions no longer existed, and both of our lives changed dramatically!